 As a prepper, food preparation is a basic survival skill you should learn.
 This includes hunting for food sources and building fires.
-Believe it or not, you can also bake outdoors as long as you know how to build a reflector oven.
+Believe it or not, you can also bake outdoors.

 You can build a reflector oven using an aluminum lasagna pan, stainless steel mesh, wire cutters, scissors, binder clips, and your handyman skills.
 With less than $10 worth of materials, you’ll be able to bake anytime and anywhere.

 To know more about it, here’s how to build a reflector oven.